-One of the biggest changes is recent legislation, specifically the GDPR and CCPA.
-These two initiatives to protect the digital privacy of citizens of the European Union and California have had little if any impact on the popularity of PPC ad campaigns for marketers.
+One of the biggest changes is recent legislation, specifically the GDPR, and CCPA.
+These two initiatives to protect the digital privacy of citizens of the European Union and California have had little to almost no impact on the popularity of PPC ad campaigns for marketers.

-In fact, despite initially losing on average 23% of their database due to the change in law in Europe, after a year of GDPR marketers actually grew their databases and were even seeing returns beyond pre-GDPR levels. (source)
+In fact, despite initially losing on average 23% of their database due to the change in the law in Europe, after a year of GDPR, marketers actually grew their databases and were even seeing returns beyond pre-GDPR levels. (source)

 …Change is good?

-Although the impending Google privacy updates, and the threat of less tracking and less targeting presents a headache for digital marketers, the fact is that change is always happening.
+Although the impending Google privacy updates and the threat of less tracking and less targeting present a headache for digital marketers, the fact is that change is always happening.

 So although these changes look like they might be hugely disruptive, the truth is that change presents opportunities.
-The opportunity to improve our processes and to change the way we get our message out there.
+The opportunity to improve our processes and change how we get our message out there.